-With good dental care, your pet will live a long, healthy life.
+Having good dental care, promotes a long healthy life.

 At ALL PETS DENTAL, we provide full service, professional veterinary dental oral care and dental surgery for companion animals.
 Dr. Jan Bellows is one of the few *multi-board certified veterinary dental specialists* in the United States.
-He and his trained staff are dedicated to working closely with both you and your family veterinarian while providing specialized advanced and preventative dental care to your dog or cat.
+He and his dental resident, Dr. Elizabeth McMorran, as well as Dr. David Bellows, and Dr. Gavin Casper, are dedicated to working closely with both you and your family veterinarian while providing specialized advanced and preventative dental care to your dog or cat.

 Veterinary dental disease is often known as the “silent” disease.
 Your pet cannot tell you when they have a dental problem, making it difficult for you to know when he or she needs treatment.
 Frequent oral examinations and annual preventative dental cleanings for both dogs and cats are recommended.
 Dental disease can lead to infections, discomfort or pain, decreased quality of life and more serious health issues.
-You can be certain you are providing your dog or cat with the best professional dental care available at ALL PETS DENTAL.
+You can be certain you are providing your dog or cat with the best professional dental care available at ALL PETS DENTAL/ Hometown Animal Hospital in Weston, FL.

 We understand that special place your dog or cat has in your family, and we take great pride in treating your pet like a member of our family.
 Call for an examination appointment, your best friend will thank you!